Learn how to remove online defamation once and for all to protect your business reputation on the web.

 A search engine uses proprietary algorithms for content to appear at the top of the search results page.
 Some prioritize content quality, while others prioritize user experience and link building.

-If, for example, someone writes a bad review on an authoritative site (like Yelp) about a company or tweets a post about a CEO’s actions or inactions, it could well appear in the search results.
+If, for example, someone writes a bad review on an authoritative site about a company or tweets a post about a CEO’s actions or inactions, it could well appear in the search results.
 Even worse, if there are posts accusing individuals of being drug abusers or crooks, these allegations could end up appearing prominently in their individual results and company results.

 Paying attention to search engine results, therefore, is critical in ensuring a positive reputation and removing defamatory content.